Suraj-kumar00/GuruNimbus/README.md

 # Deactivate the current Conda environment
 conda deactivate

+# To install all package/dependencies in one signle commands:
+pip install -r requirements.txt

 # Install the python-dotenv package for managing environment variables
 pip install python-dotenv